VanLoo-lab/ascat/LogRcorrection/README.md

 | rs2905040 | 1 | 770216 | 56.000576 | 61.533062 | 59.517155 | 60.315243 | 60.879486 | 58.433681 | 61.421215 | 63.689762 | 68.565933 | 59.307125 | 68.349823 | 69.068848 | 65.135139 | 58.516354 | 57.936165 |
 | rs12124819 | 1 | 776546 | 56.495754 | 62.174568 | 59.858677 | 60.523235 | 61.383484 | 58.944229 | 61.69376 | 64.059311 | 68.656227 | 59.664303 | 68.723213 | 69.572342 | 65.509315 | 59.173409 | 58.08889 |
 | rs2980314 | 1 | 781258 | 56.79295 | 62.546955 | 60.079067 | 60.68153 | 61.683388 | 59.267509 | 61.892082 | 64.298447 | 68.724228 | 59.908783 | 68.960464 | 69.863716 | 65.745972 | 59.575733 | 58.227413 |

+Please note that replication timing information comes from [ENCODE](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeUwRepliSeq/) and is based on hg19.
+Therefore, script will only works on hg19/GRCh37 SNPs due to the lack of publicly available replication data on other genomes like hg38.
+However, one may lift-over hg38/GRCh38 loci to hg19/GRCh37 coordinates, extract replication timing information and reset coordinates back to hg38/GRCh38.